 Ending the Cold War: the presidencies of Ronald Reagan and George H. W. Bush

-When he entered office, Ronald Reagan was alone among his White House staff in believing the Soviet Union was on the brink of collapse.
+When he entered office, Ronald Reagan was alone among his national security advisors in believing the Soviet Union was on the brink of collapse.
 To those in the know, Reagan’s opinion seemed pure fantasy.
 As it turned out, he was right.
 When he left office eight years later, Reagan proudly announced that the Cold War was over.
 Yet, it hadn’t quite come to pass.
 Under his successor, George H. W. Bush, it did.
 Below is an account of both presidencies.

 The recession Reagan inherited upon entering office yielded to a number of economic stimuluses, including tax cuts and funding the revitalization of the military.
 Years of economic growth and prosperity followed as the national economy grew by one third—but at a cost.
 Running for president, Reagan had accused the Democrats of a seemingly mindless policy of “tax and spend.”
 Reagan’s answer, termed supply-side economics, was to “borrow and spend” which by the time he left office had tripled the national debt.
 During his tenure, he raised taxes four times.

 Reagan entered office with the expressed purpose of shrinking government.
 In fact, he didn’t succeed in eliminating a single major program.
 Americans may have wanted less government as Reagan had insisted, but they also wanted national security to protect against terrorism, generous social security benefits at an early retirement age, medicare, federal highways, a vast system of national parks, subsidized mortgages and college student loans.
 The time for turning back the clock to the simpler time Reagan envisioned, had long since passed by the time he entered the White House.
 While a conservative, Reagan was not above reaching compromise agreements with liberal Democrats in Congress to achieve his legislative agenda.
 Two of his three Supreme Court appointments were moderates.